 Conner Prairie’s historic grounds are spectacular any time of year, but they’re even more beautiful when autumn arrives.
 Get a birds’ eye view from Treetop Outpost and the new White River Outlook.

 Family activity: Ride the 1859 Balloon Voyage 350 feet in the air to see the grounds from above, including the corn maze.
-Once back on the ground, explore the corn maze by foot and stick around for the annual Headless Horseman festival in October.
+Once back on the ground, explore the corn maze by foot.